encoredev/examples/ts/slack-bot/README.md

 This is an Encore starter application for a Slack bot.
 It brings the greatness of the cowsay utility to Slack!

+## Build from scratch with a tutorial

+If you prefer to built it yourself, check out the [written tutorial](https://encore.dev/docs/tutorials/slack-bot) to learn how to build this application from scratch.

 ## Prerequisites

 **Install Encore:**